titu1994/IDS-Course-Project/_posts/2018-04-13-weekly-report-10.md

 ### What I did

-- Completed final integration of 40 restaurants and exported to CSV
+- Worked on gathering Census data from Census.gov using their REST api
-- Worked on Tensorflow.js for loading pre-trained Keras models to run on web
+- Researched backend deployment details
-- Explored D3 graphs
+- Explored ways to maximize automation

 ### What I plan to do next week

-- Work on finalizing visualization decisions
+- Finish queries as required
-- Lower inference time for predictive models
+- Determine the full workflow of the system

 ### Blocks or impediments to the plan for next week